epiforecasts/scoringutils/README.md

   - [ ] decide on nomenclature of variables
   - [ ] include error handling for functions
   - [ ] add examples to function documentation

+### Things to discuss
+  - [ ] Do we want a vignette, or is the manual enough?
+  - [ ] What other functionality do we want to include?
+Also: what is already there?
+  - [ ] Should we / can we wrap functions from other packages?
+  - [ ] How thorough should formal testing be?
+  - [ ] Do we want to implement something for probabilistic non-MCMC predictions?
+  - [ ] should we make a formal distinction between absolute and comparative metrics?
+  - [ ] do we want to have an error handling function or error handling within all functions?